Code4SA/old-code4sa.github.io/_posts/2016-07-11-2016-boundaries-mapit.md

 * **Metro municipalities**: The metro municipalities remain the same at 8.
 * **Provinces**: the province boundaries have not changed.

+You can also [download the updated MDB shapefiles here](https://drive.google.com/open?id=0Byo7dStSYqvPMUxGamdXLWxTNWc), or use our [SA-Maps GitHub repo](https://github.com/Code4SA/SA-Maps).

 ## What's mapit?

 MapIt ([mapit.code4sa.org](https://mapit.code4sa.org) is a simple JSON API for shapes and areas in South Africa.
 You can use mapit to find what ward, municipality and province a point is in, or to get a list of what wards are in a particular municipality.
 You can [read more about Mapit in this blog post](2015/07/25/mapit.html).